Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Conclusion

 We presented an inner interpretability framework with multilevel analysis for image classification, utilizing a Bi-directional Interaction between Concept and Input Embeddings~(Bi-ICE) module.
 It incorporates a working memory module for concept learning, featuring an intuitive training process that facilitates bi-directional interactions between concepts and input embeddings.
 With our multilevel analysis, we demonstrated that Bi-ICE improves transparency by generating predictions based on human-understandable concepts, quantifying their contributions, and localizing them within the inputs.
 Additionally, it also exhibits algorithmic and developmental interpretability by illustrating the process of concept learning and convergence.

-For future work, we plan to extend the proposed method in various ways.
-Firstly, by aligning with recent work on understanding model learning dynamics~\citep{jacot2018neural, lee2019wide, simon2023stepwise}, we aim to develop theoretical fundamentals that support the developmental interpretability of concept learning.
-Additionally, we will enhance the proposed method by mapping concept features onto the latent space of a pretrained generative model, thereby improving the visualization of concept activations and concept intervention analysis through the image generated with concepts. {
+We plan to extend the proposed method in various ways for future work.
+Aligned with recent work on understanding learning dynamics~\citep{jacot2018neural, lee2019wide, simon2023stepwise}, we aim to develop theoretical fundamentals to support the developmental interpretability of concept learning.
+Additionally, we will enhance our method by mapping concept features onto the latent space of a pretrained generative model, thus improving the visualization of concept activations and intervention analysis through the image generated with concepts.